nodelab-org/typedb-dev-utils/README.md

-# grakn_dev_utils
+# typedb_dev_utils

-A library of utilities to speed up grakn development with the grakn python API, including setting up and taking down databases from within Python.
+A library of utilities to speed up typedb development with the typedb python API, including setting up and taking down databases from within Python.

 * print types or instances